Habtamu91/financial_telegram_monitor/README.md

 3. **Actionable Commands** - Copy-paste friendly setup instructions
 4. **Component Highlights** - Key features with code examples
 5. **Future-Proof** - Placeholders for expanded documentation

-Would you like me to:
-1. Add a specific deployment guide for AWS/Azure?
-2. Include sample API response screenshots?
-3. Add contributor guidelines section?